heron-solver/heron/doc/examples/C172-Takeoff.md

 tag relation speed-KT = <3600/1852> * speed-MPS
 ```

-They can also be used to describe a uniform acceleration for the aircraft of 4.5 kt/s:
+They can also be used to describe a uniform acceleration for the aircraft of 4.5 kt/s by means of an affine relation between `speed-KT` and `time-S`:
 ```
 tag relation speed-KT = 4.5 * time-S
 ```